 Guanyin Temple Recreation Area 觀音亭親水遊憩區

-First thing Saturday morning, we explored Guanyin Temple Swimming Area (aka.
-Guanyinting, Guanyin Temple Leisure Park, and Guanyinting Recreation Area), one of the main tourist attractions in Magong and Penghu.
+Guanyin Temple Swimming Area (aka.
+Guanyinting, Guanyin Temple Leisure Park, and Guanyinting Recreation Area), is one of the main tourist attractions in Magong and Penghu.
 It is a relaxing place to enjoy views of the ocean and the sunset, as well as other activities such as jogging, swimming, parasailing, and fishing.
 For our full blog on this area, click here.

 Magong Ancient City Wall 馬公舊城墻